carissaallen/music-app/README.md

 # Discover new music you'll enjoy.

-Generates a playlist recommendation based on a user's favorite song, artist, or genre.
+Generates a playlist recommendation based on a user's favorite artist or song.

 ## Built With
 ### Front-end